Prof. Dr. Sergio P. Acebrón

 Professional career after scientific training

-02/23 – W2 Professor of cell signalling & genome stability, Centre for Organismal Studies (COS), Heidelberg University (Germany)
+02/23 – Professor of Cell signalling & Genome stability, Centre for Organismal Studies (COS), Heidelberg University (Germany)

-07/17 – 01/23 Independent junior group leader, Cell signalling lab, Centre for Organismal Studies (COS), Heidelberg University (Germany)
+07/17 – 01/23 Independent group leader and lecturer, Cell signalling lab, Centre for Organismal Studies (COS), Heidelberg University (Germany)

 2012 – 2017 Project leader, Division of Molecular Embryology.
 German Cancer Research Center – DKFZ (Germany).
 Advisor: Prof. Christof Niehrs